pablokimon/REACH-Mastermind/README.md

 </p>

 I was recently given the Board Game version of Mastermind which I have played a few times with my 7-year-old.
 While playing it, I did start to consider how I would program this game in Python.
-Luckily I was familiar with the game and had done a little bit of program design in my head before this project.
+Luckily, I was familiar with the game and had done a little bit of program design in my head before being given this project.

 ## Table of Contents: